AndreyAkinshin/aakinshin.net/content/en/posts/2020/12/partitioning-heaps-quantile-estimator/index.md

 ---
-title: "Fast implementation of the moving quantile based on the double heap"
+title: "Fast implementation of the moving quantile based on the partitioning heaps"
 description: "The Hardle-Steiger method to estimate the moving median and its generalization for the moving quantiles"
 date: "2020-12-29"
 tags: